Ever get an audition or self-tape and ask yourself this question…What do I think the casting director wants to see from me?

 Yes.
 Definitely.
 During the pandemic, I’ve had the time and space to really clarify what my vision for my future self is, and in what ways I need to clear out the clutter that isn’t going to help me get there.
 And to not get caught up in being “busy doing more.”

 Yes, absolutely.
-That is the default mode of so many actors, and I see it deplete their energy and their passion.
+That is the default mode of so many actors, and I see it deplete their energy and their passion, pandemic or not.

 Exactly.
 When the shutdown first hit, and all of a sudden I had all this free time, I was really packing my days full of things to do.
 Then I wondered why I was feeling stressed out by my own schedule.
 I decided to cut it way back and focus on 1 – 3 key outcomes that I wanted to achieve that day to move me toward my future self.

 I love it.
-Any words of wisdom for actors since the Broadway shutdown?
+Any words of wisdom for actors that you learned during the pandemic that can help them during the quiet times?

 But I haven’t devoted very much time to developing either of those skills because I was always focused on my acting, singing, and dancing skills.